in3rsha/bitcoin-chainstate-parser/README.md

 This database allows bitcoin to get **fast access to unspent outputs**.
 This is vitally important for speeding up transaction validation, as bitcoin needs to grab the "locking scripts" for each output being spent.
 Without this database, bitcoin would need to trawl through the entire blockchain to find each output.

 Now, seeing as this chainstate database will inevitably contain a large number of outputs, **the data has been compressed** as much as possible.
-So whilst this means the data takes up as little disk space as possible, it also means that it's far from being human-readable.
+So whilst this means the data takes up as little disk space as possible, it also means that it's _far from being human-readable_.

 Furthermore, the data inside the database has also been _obfuscated_ to help prevent triggering any anti-virus software on some computers (although I'm not sure why that happens).